 The PM5 is also compatible with certain wireless heart rate monitoring systems so you can monitor your heart rate before, during and after your workout.
 You’ll have to buy your own heart rate monitor yourself, and keep in mind you’ll need one that has ANT+ and Bluetooth Smart (a totally different tech from Bluetooth) so you can use it with the PM5.

-After your workout, you can transfer your data to your iPhone or Android phone using Concept2’s mobile app ErgData (available on the Apple App Store and Google Play Store).
+After your workout, you can transfer your data to your iPhone or Android phone using Concept2’s mobile app ErgData.
 In turn, the app uploads all the info to the Online Concept2 Logbook, where you can make better sense of the data.
 You can also upload it to your PC or Mac using a USB flash drive.
-Take note, though, use FAT or FAT32 formats to do this properly.
+Take note, though, to use FAT or FAT32 formats to do this properly.

 However, that’s as far as the PM5 can get when it comes to syncing.
 If you want to really go high-tech, it looks like you’ll have to wait a few years before Concept2 upgrades its performance monitors to be compatible with the latest fitness trackers and smartwatches with fitness-tracking capabilities.

-For instance, if you just purchased the Apple Watch Sport from Amazon particularly so you can sync and track your fitness data all in one place, the PM5 won’t make it easy for you to do that.
-It looks like fitness trackers have a long way to go before going mainstream, however, so if you don’t have an Apple Watch or a Fitbit Blaze, another popular fitness band on Amazon, yet, this won’t bother you at all.
+For instance, if you just purchase the Apple Watch Sport particularly so you can sync and track your fitness data all in one place, the PM5 won’t make it easy for you to do that.
+It looks like fitness smartwatches have a long way to go before going mainstream, however, so if you don’t have an Apple Watch or a Fitbit Blaze yet, this won’t bother you at all.

 The PM5 also gives you access to a bunch of pre-programmed workouts and games, which is great if you find yourself getting tired of the same standard routine.
 Others may find this gimmicky, but we really like how Concept2 is giving the motivational aspect of the exercise much thought.

-One of the games, called Fish, helps you learn to control the intensity of your strokes, since various levels of intensity will move your fish to the right places.
-Other games, such as Darts and Target Training, train you to be consistent with with your power and stroke rate.
+One of the games, called Fish, helps you learn to control the intensity of your strokes since various levels of intensity will move your fish to the right places.
+Other games, such as Darts and Target Training, trains you to be consistent with your power and stroke rate.